yhw086/PowerOutageAnalysis/README.md

 Alternative Hypothesis (H1): The average duration of power outages is significantly different between 'Extreme' and 'Normal' climate conditions

-Observed Statistics: the absolute difference of power outage duration between extreme climate and normal climate.
+Observed Statistics: the absolute difference in power outage duration between extreme climate and normal climate.

-According to the analysis on EDA and univariate duration plot above, we can get that there are some outliers in the data of extreme climate and normal climate.
-Therefore, we would remove these outliers to make the distribution of each climate more precisely.
+According to the analysis of EDA and univariate duration plot above, we can see that there are some outliers in the data of extreme climate and normal climate.
+Therefore, we would remove these outliers to make the distribution of each climate more precise.

 #### Outlier Analysis and Removal:
 Initial analysis showed outliers in the data for both 'Extreme' and 'Normal' climates.
 A total of 144 outliers were identified and removed using the Interquartile Range (IQR) method.
 This step aimed to refine the data for a more accurate comparison of power outage durations.